Protect your Mental Health in Lockdown

 What lowers your mood or heightens your anxiety?
 Common healthy coping strategies include:

 - Minimising contact with the news.

 - Steering clear of negativity.

 Lockdown or no-lockdown a change in mood is triggered by different things.
 Do you know your current triggers?
 If not, now’s the time to notice them and put strategies in place to minimise them.

 2. Appreciate the Time

 Pre-lockdown were you guilty of using the expression ‘if only I had more time’.
 Well, now you do!

 - Give yourself permission to indulge in tasks you don’t usually have time for.

 Before Covid came along we all led such busy lives.
 So busy most of us were feeling exhausted by the end of every single day.
 If this situation has afforded us anything positive, it’s the gift of time.
-Cast you mind back to when you wished for time and be sure to use it wisely now that you have it.
+Cast your mind back to when you wished for time, and be sure to use it wisely now that you have it.

 3. Keep it Varied